 2. Move around as cheap as possible

-You can find some cheap flights offered by Easy Jet, Wizzair, Ryanair as well as any other low cost airline.
-Or take a look at websites, where smart people, using their fine computers to fish out the current best flight deals, mainly done by manual typing mistakes and post them real quick.
+You can find some cheap flights offered by Easy Jet, Wizzair, Ryanair as well as any other low-cost airline.
+Or take a look at websites, where smart people, using they’re fine computers to fish out the current best flight deals, mainly done by manual typing mistakes and post them real quick.
 One of them is secretflying.com where you can find some real pearls!

 The most known and old-as-the-world-itself option is hitchhiking.
 We’ve done it for years, once even with a bike.
 So put out this thumb and go for it, when absolutely necessary.

-Another option is finding a job on a cruiser, cargo ship or sail boat which is far more difficult because there are many people who also like that idea and pimp up their CVs right now.
-Nevertheless it is worth to give it a try.
-Also here you can find plenty of websites which help you along the way.
-There is also a high possibility that the only way to get a ride is to spend countless hours or (more likely) days in a harbour to catch a ride.
+Another option is finding a job on a cruiser, cargo ship or sailboat which is far more difficult because there are many people who also like that idea and pimp up their CVs right now.
+Nevertheless, it is worth giving it a try.
+Also here you can find plenty of websites that help you along the way.
+There is also a high possibility that the only way to get a ride is to spend countless hours or (more likely) days in a harbor to catch a ride.